Assam Career : Assam Agricultural University Recruitment 2024

-Applications are invited for recruitment of various project based positions or career in Assam Agricultural University.

-Assam Agricultural University is inviting applications from eligible candidates for recruitment to the post or career of Project Coordinator in the project entitled “Integrated Approaches Towards Addressing Sustainable Agriculture Among SC/ST Population With Special Reference To Jhum Cultivators of Karbi Anglong District of Assam.”
-The seed of the Assam Agricultural University was sown by establishing also the the Assam Agricultural College in 1948 in Jorhat, the cultural capital of Assam; and the Assam Veterinary College in the same year in Nagaon in middle Assam.
+Assam Agricultural University is inviting applications from eligible candidates for recruitment to the post or career of Technical Assistant under the AAU funded project on “Value addition of Grand Naine (G9) Banana for entrepreneurship development.”
+The seed of the Assam Agricultural University was sown by establishing the the Assam Agricultural College in 1948 in Jorhat, the cultural capital of Assam; and the Assam Veterinary College in the same year in Nagaon in middle Assam.
 The institution came to the present shape in 1969 with establishment of the Assam Agricultural University on April 1, 1969 by an act called The Assam Agricultural University Act, 1968 with its headquarters at Jorhat.
 Since then, being the sole agricultural university of the state, and the first such institution in the entire north-eastern region, Assam Agricultural University has been serving the interests of various stakeholders including the farmers, agripreneurs and the agricultural industry.
-To carry out the education as per mandate, the University has six faculties in the fields of Agriculture, Veterinary, Community Science, Fishery, Horticulture and Sericulture with 9 constituent colleges – three in agriculture, two in veterinary science and one each in community science, fishery, horticulture and sericulture.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!